Dimelsondroid/Fundamental/README.md

 Installation in Tampermonkey:
 https://github.com/Dimelsondroid/Fundamental/raw/main/Fundamental.user.js

-Current script version - 1.2.0\
+Current script version - 1.2.1\
 Will be updated upon reaching new parts of the game or if I feel something should be changed.

 Credits goes to awWhy for making this wonderful game and Tobes for helping with code parts :)

-For Fundomental v.0.1.7 Vacuum --> pre-Intergalactic --> Void (with some limitations)
+For Fundomental v.0.1.7 pre-Vacuum --> Vacuum --> pre-Intergalactic --> Void (with some limitations)

-The code is not perfect and do not take all situations into account, expect disappointment on some occasions :)
+The code is not perfect and do not take all situations into account, expect disappointment on some occasions :)\
+Buttons and Inputs have some popup tips.
+And some are hidden till a point.

 Not sure now how it will perform pre-Vacuum as initial pre-Vacuum working code was modified...
 Currently testing pre-Vacuum on the Fundamental test server.
 Also do not know how it will perform when Vacuum Intergalactic is bought, but by that time you should have most automations bought in Strangeness I guess and script might not be needed.